 A certificate is a fast-track academic path to specialized knowledge in healthcare administration, usually designed for individuals who have majored in a completely different subject but are looking to switch career paths.
 In the hospice management field, this usually means doctors or nurses who have specialized in geriatric medicine or palliative care but want to make the jump from clinical positions to administrative work.

 That means most will already have a bachelor’s or master’s degree in their own profession, and returning to school for another two or four years would duplicate much of that work.

 A graduate (designed for students who already hold a bachelor’s) or post-graduate (designed for students who have earned a master’s) certificate distills the healthcare administration coursework out of the college programs and presents it in a format that can take a year or less to progress through, and cost much less than a full degree.
 They are also frequently offered online and are designed to be convenient to working professionals.

 An American college degree doesn’t really count as a college degree unless it comes from a school that has been fully accredited.
-General institutional accreditation is offered by independent regional accreditors in the United States, seven of them across the country, with approval from the Department of Education to evaluate the scholastic and administrative qualities of schools to assure consistent and high standards.
+General institutional accreditation is offered by independent regional accreditors in the United States, six of them across the country for schools offering bachelor’s and higher programs.
+These agencies operate with approval from the Department of Education and the Council of Higher Education Accreditation to evaluate the scholastic and administrative qualities of schools to assure consistently high standards.